unclecode/pydantype/README.md

-# 🚀 Pydantic to TypedDict Converter
+# 🚀 PydanType: Pydantic to TypedDict Converter

 Convert your Pydantic models to TypedDict with ease! 🎉